 Remedy

-Kia will notify owners by mail and advise you to take your vehicle to a dealership to inspect the brake lines.
-The dealer will apply an anti-corrosion treatment and replace the brake lines, if required.
+Ford will notify owners by mail and advise you to take your vehicle to a dealership to inspect and replace or reroute the rear brake hoses, as necessary.

 Safety Risk